Savage Nights: Reception

 Released in October 1992, Savage Nights caused an immediate stir across France where it had 2,811,124 admissions and was the 9th highest-grossing film of the year.
-It went on to take four Césars (Best Film, Best First Film, Best Film Editing, and Best Female Newcomer – Romane Bohringer) in March 1993—three days after its writer/director/star died of AIDS.
+It went on to take four César Awards (Best Film, Best First Film, Best Editing, and Best Female Newcomer – Romane Bohringer) in March 1993—three days after its writer/director/star died of AIDS.